morethanmachines/project-harmony/specifications/block/documents/block.md

 Identifier for the object that is provided by the vineyard.

 **user_block_id** `string`
-Identifier for the object that is provied by the grower.
+Identifier for the object that is provided by the grower.

 **row_spacing** `integer`
 row spacing in millimeters